V/H/S/Beyond: "Abduction/Adduction" (frame narrative) — Prologue

-This frame narrative is framed partially as an extraterrestrial non-pseudo documentary.

-The frame narrative focuses on a pair of video cassettes that were bought by an anonymous Redditor from a flea market, the tapes supposedly containing evidence of an alien encounter.
-Director Jay Cheel received an anonymous email with the footage from both tapes in digitized form.

-The footage follows the story of the "Farrington House", a building that is topic of an urban legend in Canada.
-In the 2000s, a paranormal group led by Mitch Horowitz collected anecdotal evidence of a "gray form"; Horowitz explains that "if we do find proof of extraterrestrial life, then everything we thought we knew would come into question".
+An anonymous Redditor buys a pair of video cassettes from a flea market supposedly containing evidence of an alien encounter.
+Director Jay Cheel receives an anonymous email with digitized footage.
+The footage follows the story of the "Farrington House", an urban legend in Canada.
+In the 2000s, a paranormal group led by Mitch Horowitz collected anecdotal evidence of a "gray form" reputed to be an alien.